marianoabdala/marianoabdala.github.io/read.me.md

 # Things I value

-**Clear ownership.** If you hear me say that you are responsible for something, you are in its entirety.
+**Clear ownership.** If you hear me say that you are responsible for something, you truly are.
+In its entirety.
 It's your project, your mission, and as such I expect you to keep me updated on its status.
-If I don't here from your I'll assume things are going great and on time.
+If I don't hear from your I'll assume things are going great and on time.
 You can rely on me for advice and resources, but I'm counting on you to deliver.
 I may refer to you as the "[DRI](https://www.forbes.com/sites/quora/2012/10/02/how-well-does-apples-directly-responsible-individual-dri-model-work-in-practice/#c858327194c4)" of the task at hand.

+**Honesty and openness.** No, seriously.
+I **will** give you [immediate and candid feedback](https://www.youtube.com/watch?v=f-Tcr0T9Tyw).
+I hope you will understand where this comes from and you will do the same for me.